-But an amazing coincidence happens which makes Jervis realize he’s being creepy.
+But then Jervis realize he’s being creepy.
 Of course a young woman would be swept off her feet by a millionaire who dances divinely!
 He’s got to get out of her life so she can marry Jimmy McBride.
 So he does, and he brings Jimmy back from the Bolivian mine where he’d sent him (just like Preston Foster in Love Before Breakfast!
 I guess millionaires always find far-off jobs for their romantic rivals, but then bring them back.)

 Julie is devastated when Jervis absents himself from her life.
 She’s really in love with Jervis, not just with his money and his quick feet.

 Most critics wish that Astaire could have choreographed the dream ballet, and thought Petit’s was too long and not relevant enough to the plot.
-There’s three sections, each “inspired” by one of the clippings detailing Jervis’ whereabouts and social calendar.
+There are three sections, each “inspired” by one of the clippings detailing Jervis’ whereabouts and social calendar.